ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.plex/README.md

 ## Changelog

+### 0.8.6 (2019-12-02)
+- (Zefau) added further states to Tautulli Notification (see [README-tautulli.md](https://github.com/Zefau/ioBroker.plex/blob/master/README-tautulli.md))
+- (Zefau) fixed design issue with select-box in the adapter settings
+- (Zefau) fixed not showing thumbnails in adapter web view (when not using a secure connection)

 ### 0.8.5 (2019-12-01)
 - (Zefau) fixed missing user / library statistics
 - (Zefau) fixed using username instead of email for statistics [#17](https://github.com/Zefau/ioBroker.plex/issues/17))